Vineet14/Merging_Annotations/README.md

     and subsequently added to the final merge.

 Miso annotations "all_miso.gtf" from MISO version v2.0 were used and were mapped back to the merged gtf files.
-    This was done to only incorporate miso annotations for splicing analysis that were represented in modern upto-date hg19 annotations.
+    This was done to only identify miso annotations for splicing analysis that were represented in modern upto-date hg19 annotations.

 Run command